nonaghazizadeh/nonaghazizadeh.github.io/_pages/about.md

 </style>

 <p style="text-align: justify;">
 My name is Nona Ghazizadeh.
-I am a first year Ph.D.
-Student in the Brain and Cognitive Science at the University of Southern California.
+I am a second year Ph.D.
+Student in the Brain and Cognitive Science at the University of Southern California under supervision of <a href="https://www.mola-lab.org/people">Dr. Morteza Dehghani</a>.
 I got my bachelor's degree in Computer Engineering at Sharif University of Technology.
 <br>
 My fields of interest are Natural Language Processing (NLP) and Brain & Computational Cognitive Science.
-I am especially interested in investigating the neural correlates of moral language in prosocial behavior using NLP.
 </p>